Introduction to Predictive Modeling

 Types of Predictive Modeling

 There are different types of techniques of regression available to make predictions.
-In the following sections, we will discuss them in detail.

 1. Descriptive Analytics